-Contract TS-505A is currently underway on the New Jersey approach roadway and includes crack sealing and overlay of the existing concrete roadway, repair and/or replacement of the existing sidewalk along the north side of the roadway, replacement of damaged curbing, drainage repairs, and inspection and upgrade of the guide rail to current standards.
+Contract TS-505A on the New Jersey approach roadway included crack sealing and overlay of the existing concrete roadway, repair and/or replacement of the sidewalks and curbs and upgrade of the guide rail to current standards.
+This was completed in 2013.